emanmaali/IoTDeviceEvaluation/README.md

 ```

 ### Brief Description
-This research explores the practicality of machine learning models for identifying IoT devices in security-sensitive contexts.
-It evaluates the models' performance across attributes such as mode of operation, transferability, and observability, addressing challenges in real-world deployments.
+Our paper explores the practicality of machine learning models for identifying IoT devices in security applications.
+Our paper evaluates the models' performance across attributes such as mode of operation, transferability, and observability, addressing challenges in real-world deployments.

 You can access the full paper on the [NDSS website](https://www.ndss-symposium.org/ndss-paper/your-paper-title/).